Neyoyo/First-Repository/README.md

 # First-Repository
 ==================
 My first repository on my GitHub！
+I am majoring in data science and big data technology.

-Actually, I do not like code.
+However, I do not like code.